 The Skywalk Couloir is a seldom skied and deceptively steep 500 foot technical couloir on the west side of Peak 25 Short, just left of the popular Moonwalk Couloir.
 Chuter Buck is a striking 800 foot technical couloir diving north from the bench beneath Buck Mountain and Peak 10,696.
-After scoring the MoonWALK Couloir in great conditions the day before, I was stoked to pack up the ropes and link up with old 10K2Far friend John Walker for a descent of these two quirky, lesser sought lines.
+After scoring the MoonWALK in great conditions the day before, I was stoked to pack up the ropes and link up with old 10K2Far friend John Walker for a descent of these two quirky, lesser sought lines.

 After two years without a trip up 25 Short, I’ve now climbed the 9975′ buttress four times in the past ten days.
 Despite it’s low elevation and easterly gladed appearance, 25 Short holds a diverse amount of steep and easily accessible couloirs, great for days when venturing above 10,000 feet makes little sense.
 Brian Ladd calls the rugged backside of 25 Short the “edge of the alpine”, a place he frequents as as a mini snapshot barometer of true alpine conditions.
 Following two weeks of unseasonably heavy snowfall – well over four feet – I’ve been motivated to tick off lower hanging fruit while allowing the big lines to settle.
 I’ve looked at both the Skywalk and Moondrop Couloirs for years, but neither line met the gumption threshold to command my full attention.
 While repeating the Moonwalk Couloir with Reed Finlay and Brian Ladd the day before, I got a great look at the upper Skywalk and was struck with inspiration.
-Despite being a mere 500 vertical feet, the upper couloir sports a rappel entrance and sustained 50-55 degree jump turns through a 10 foot wide slot, making for an sneakily stimulating descent.
+Despite being a mere 500 vertical feet, the upper couloir sports a rappel entrance and sustained 50-55 degree jump turns through a 10 foot wide slot, making for a sneakily stimulating descent.
 From the apron of the Skywalk, an easy ski traverse leads to Chuter Buck (also known as the Moondrop Couloir), a far more popular and slightly less steep close-out chute with epic scenery, techy skiing above terminal cliffs and one or two mandatory rappels.
-Though neither line is extreme by Ten Thousand Too Far standards, linking the two together makes for an excellent micro-ski mountaineering experience, a great way to refine one’s steep skiing and winter rope work without an eight-plus hour excursion.
+Linking the two together makes for an excellent micro-ski mountaineering experience, a great way to refine one’s steep skiing and winter rope work without an eight-plus hour excursion.

 Lucky for me, John Walker was available and willing to join my obscure 25 Short soulquest.
 It had been a while since I’d skied with John – at least two years – and I was excited to reconnect.
 A well seasoned Teton ski mountaineer, John was the first mentor who taught me how to play with ropes, ski steep lines and return alive.
 In many ways, he was the fuel that ignited my Teton alpinism infatuation.
 Over the years we drifted apart, but today we united for an awesome linkup despite suspiciously warm conditions.